-Special Purpose Fund (SPF).
-Appropriations in the (GAA) provided to cover expenditures for specific purposes for which recipient agencies/departments have not yet been identified during budget preparation.
+(SPF).
+Special Purpose Fund Appropriations in the (GAA) provided to cover expenditures for specific purposes for which recipient agencies/departments have not yet been identified during budget preparation.
 These shall be available for allocation to agencies/ departments in addition to built-in appropriations, during budget execution, pursuant to special conditions per SPF.
-Among such SPFs are Calamity Fund, Contingent Fund, e-Government Fund, International Commitments Priority Development Assistance Fund, Pension and Gratuity Fund.
+These SPFs are Contingent Fund, Miscellaneous Personnel Benefits Fund, National Disaster Risk Reduction and Management Fund, Pension and Gratuity Fund.